bigchaindb/site/_src/privacy.md

 layout: page

 title: Privacy & Cookies Policy
-description: 'Our Privacy Policy sets out how your personal information is collected and used while you use the Site.'
+description: 'Privacy & Cookies policies for use of the BigchainDB website.'
 ---

 ### Introduction